St. Patrick's Day Celebrations

 Metairie celebrates St. Patrick’s Day with a parade starting at noon.
 It’s a favorite for both kids and adults.
 The parade starts in front of Rummel High School on Severn Avenue.

-The parades aren’t over yet.
-Last but not least there's the Louisiana Irish-Italian Parade in Metarie, along the Veterans Highway parade route.
+Louisiana Irish-Italian Parade in Metarie, along the Veterans Highway parade route.
 Starts at noon.

 Tracey’s St. Paddy’s Day Party - An annual celebration in the Irish Channel, with lots of corned beef and cabbage, Irish beverages and green beer located near the end of the Irish Channel Parade.
 Tracey’s is located at 2604 Magazine Street.